Casino Raiders: Plot

 After Sam returns to Hong Kong, he is determined to seek vengeance for Crab.
 Sam seeks help from Lung and other American casino owners.
 The Americans also use this as a chance to compete with the Japanese for the interests of casinos in Asia, which created heavy gang warfare.
 They eventually agree to hold a poker game with Taro representing Japan and Sam representing America.
 Koyan also brings over HK$1 billion of asset certificates to support Sam.

-During the intermission of the final round of the poker game, Sam is attacked by a hitman in the restroom.
-The injured Sam entrusts Koyan to take his place for the final bet.
-He tells her to bet his entire stake, and since Taro would not have a sufficient stake, he also bets his arm and leg to even it out.
-Koyan requests this at the gambling table and Taro agrees to it, but Koyan has to bet her hand as well to make the bet fair.
-During the game, Koyan's hand shows the ten of hearts, the jack of hearts, the king of hearts and the ace of hearts, while Taro's hand shows two queens and two jacks.
-In the end, Koyan wins with a straight flush.
+The players take a break during the final round of the poker game, and Sam is attacked by a hitman in the restroom.
+Needing hospital attention, Sam asks Koyan to take his place for the final bet.
+He tells her to bet his entire stake, and since Taro can't match it, he says Koyan should ask him to bets his arm and leg to even it out.
+Koyan requests this at the gambling table and Taro agrees to it, believing Koyan to be bluffing.
+Koyan wins with a straight flush.
 Taro does not want to cut off his arm and leg, so he shoots and kills his father and other audience members before being shot dead by both the Americans and Japanese.

 Koyan then goes to see Sam at the hospital where she overhears a conversation between Sam and the hitman who shot him.
-It is revealed that the attack in the bathroom was staged by Sam himself in order to have Taro agree to bet his arm and leg and ultimately have the Kungs kill each other, achieving his ultimate goal of seeking vengeance for Crab.
-Sam also says he does not intend to let Koyan know about this secret and instead, he would conceal it forever.
-After hearing this, Koyan removes her engagement ring, leaves it on the floor outside Sam's room and leaves.
+The attack in the bathroom was staged by Sam, who was betting that Taro would agree to bet his arm and leg, and after losing the bet that the Kungs would kill each other.
+Sam does not intend to let Koyan know about this secret, saying he would conceal it forever.
+After hearing this, Koyan removes her engagement ring, places it outside Sam's room and leaves.